appsmithorg/appsmith/app/server/README.md

 mvn -B clean package
 ```

 Please make sure that you have a local Redis instance running for the test cases.
-The MongoDB database is run in-memory during tests so that shouldn't be a problem.
+During tests, the MongoDB is run in-memory.
+So you don't require to be running a local MongoDB instance.